OUR SERVICES

 Office Procedure Overview

-A selected random sample of claims from a specific period is totally re-adjudicated by our auditors.
-This portion of the audit appraises payment and claims system.
+A selected random sample of claims from a specific period is reviewed by our auditors.
+This portion of the audit appraises the payment and claims system.

 Exit Review & Final Report